nsec/askgod/doc/api_doc.md

  - scores\_writeups (bool): Whether writeups are enabled
  - teams\_setdetails (bool): Whether teams can fill in their own information

-## scores\_progress(tags)
-This function may be called in 3 different ways:
- - Without arguments, in which case it'll return the overall progress of the team if allowed by the server.
- - With a single tag as an argument (string) in which case, if the tag is valid and allowed for team listing, the progress percentage will be returned as a single integer.
- - With a list of tags in which case, a dict will be returned with the key being the tag string as provided and the value being an integer representing the percentage of progress for the given tag.

-On failure, exceptions will be raised.
-Note that if any provided flag is invalid, an exception will be raised, you will not get a partial dict in that case.

 ## scores\_scoreboard()
 Returns a list of dict each containing:
  - teamid (int): ID of the team